davevs/pySCS/README.md

   -h, --help           show this help message and exit --file               filename of model to use (defaut is model.py) --debug              print debug messages
-  --report REPORT      output report using the named template file (sample template file is under docs/template_test.md) --exclude EXCLUDE    specify threat IDs to be ignored --list               list used controls in model --listfull           same as --list but with full details --describe DESCRIBE  describe the contents of a given class
+  --template TEMPLATE  output report using the specified markup template file --format FORMAT      choose html or pdf (html is default) --list               list used controls in model --listfull           same as --list but with full details --describe DESCRIBE  describe the contents of a given class